Find out about: Tax rates and codes

 |We cannot reallocate a partners' share of income or losses if there is a bona fide contract.|

-When two or more people are in a partnership or look-through company (LTC), they must file an joint Income tax return: partnerships and look-through companies (LTCs)(IR7) every year.
+A partnership or look-through company (LTC) must file a Income tax return: partnerships and look-through companies (LTCs)(IR7) every year.
 The partnership or LTC is not assessed for tax, but each partner or owner is liable for tax on their share of the income from the partnership or LTC.

 A partnership must file an IR7 return, attaching the Partnership details (IR7P), until the partnership ceases and we are advised.
 An IR7 return must be filed for the year in which the partnership ceased.